essayMy first zero gravity flight experience.

 The value of Zero G.

-Past clients like: Ball Aerospace + Technologies, the California Institute of Technology, Harvard Univ., the Jet Propulsion Laboratory, Mayo Clinic, Purdue Univ., and Tethers Unlimited — said that parabolic flight is a critical first step to achieve their space research objectives.
+Past clients like: Ball Aerospace + Technologies, the California Institute of Technology, Harvard Univ., the Jet Propulsion Laboratory by NASA, Mayo Clinic, Purdue Univ., and Tethers Unlimited — said that parabolic flight is a critical first step to achieve their space research objectives.
 And for raising test-readiness levels to better ensure experiments will succeed.

 Zero G is the first and only FAA-approved provider of commercial weightless flights.
 The experience is the identical weightless flight maneuver used by NASA to train its astronauts.
 Each mission is designed for maximum fun.
 The aircraft’s interior is a zero gravity playroom: complete with padded floors and walls, and video cameras to record the unforgettable moments.
 Flyers enjoy a flight of 15 parabolas, flight suit, complimentary merchandise, awards, a post-event party, photos, and a DVD of the flight.